JNPRAutomate/ptolemy/README.md

 ## Usage

 ***
-NOTE :-
+__NOTE__
  1. Devices which the script attempts to connect must have NETCONF and LLDP enabled on the specified port or the default port
  2. Web UI works best with Google Chrome Browser.
 ***

 ### Web UI